Biomedical Risks of Manned Space Missions

-IEEE Lone Star Section EMBS Chapter and the Life Members Affinity Group will host Dr. Ben Jurewicz to talk about the human effects of long duration space flight.
+IEEE Lone Star Section EMBS Chapter and the Life Members Affinity Group will host Dr. Ben Jurewicz to talk about the biomedical risks of manned space missions.

 Seating goes to those who register via this vtools event in the order received; plan ahead to REGISTER.